progval/Limnoria/plugins/Unix/README.rst

 Configuration
 -------------

+.. _conf-supybot.plugins.Unix.fortune:

+supybot.plugins.Unix.fortune
+  This is a group of:

+  .. _conf-supybot.plugins.Unix.fortune.command:

+  supybot.plugins.Unix.fortune.command
+    This config variable defaults to "", is not network-specific, and is  not channel-specific.

+    Determines what command will be called for the fortune command.

+  .. _conf-supybot.plugins.Unix.fortune.equal:

+  supybot.plugins.Unix.fortune.equal
+    This config variable defaults to "True", is network-specific, and is  channel-specific.

+    Determines whether fortune will give equal weight to the different fortune databases.
+If false, then larger databases will be given more weight.
+This sends the -e option to the fortune program.

+  .. _conf-supybot.plugins.Unix.fortune.files:

+  supybot.plugins.Unix.fortune.files
+    This config variable defaults to " ", is network-specific, and is  channel-specific.

+    Determines what specific file (if any) will be used with the fortune command; if none is given, the system-wide default will be used.
+Do note that this fortune file must be placed with the rest of your system's fortune files.

+  .. _conf-supybot.plugins.Unix.fortune.offensive:

+  supybot.plugins.Unix.fortune.offensive
+    This config variable defaults to "False", is network-specific, and is  channel-specific.

+    Determines whether fortune will retrieve offensive fortunes along with the normal fortunes.
+This sends the -a option to the fortune program.

+  .. _conf-supybot.plugins.Unix.fortune.short:

+  supybot.plugins.Unix.fortune.short
+    This config variable defaults to "True", is network-specific, and is  channel-specific.

+    Determines whether only short fortunes will be used if possible.
+This sends the -s option to the fortune program.

+.. _conf-supybot.plugins.Unix.ping:

+supybot.plugins.Unix.ping
+  This is a group of:

+  .. _conf-supybot.plugins.Unix.ping.command:

+  supybot.plugins.Unix.ping.command
+    This config variable defaults to "/bin/ping", is not network-specific, and is  not channel-specific.

+    Determines what command will be called for the ping command.

+  .. _conf-supybot.plugins.Unix.ping.defaultCount:

+  supybot.plugins.Unix.ping.defaultCount
+    This config variable defaults to "5", is not network-specific, and is  not channel-specific.

+    Determines what ping and ping6 counts (-c) will default to.

+.. _conf-supybot.plugins.Unix.ping6:

+supybot.plugins.Unix.ping6
+  This is a group of:

+  .. _conf-supybot.plugins.Unix.ping6.command:

+  supybot.plugins.Unix.ping6.command
+    This config variable defaults to "/bin/ping6", is not network-specific, and is  not channel-specific.

+    Determines what command will be called for the ping6 command.

 .. _conf-supybot.plugins.Unix.public:

 supybot.plugins.Unix.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.

   Determines whether this plugin is publicly visible.

+.. _conf-supybot.plugins.Unix.spell:

+supybot.plugins.Unix.spell
+  This is a group of:

+  .. _conf-supybot.plugins.Unix.spell.command:

+  supybot.plugins.Unix.spell.command
+    This config variable defaults to "/usr/bin/aspell", is not network-specific, and is  not channel-specific.

+    Determines what command will be called for the spell command.

+  .. _conf-supybot.plugins.Unix.spell.language:

+  supybot.plugins.Unix.spell.language
+    This config variable defaults to "en", is not network-specific, and is  not channel-specific.

+    Determines what aspell dictionary will be used for spell checking.

+.. _conf-supybot.plugins.Unix.sysuname:

+supybot.plugins.Unix.sysuname
+  This is a group of:

+  .. _conf-supybot.plugins.Unix.sysuname.command:

+  supybot.plugins.Unix.sysuname.command
+    This config variable defaults to "/bin/uname", is not network-specific, and is  not channel-specific.

+    Determines what command will be called for the uname command.

+.. _conf-supybot.plugins.Unix.sysuptime:

+supybot.plugins.Unix.sysuptime
+  This is a group of:

+  .. _conf-supybot.plugins.Unix.sysuptime.command:

+  supybot.plugins.Unix.sysuptime.command
+    This config variable defaults to "/usr/bin/uptime", is not network-specific, and is  not channel-specific.

+    Determines what command will be called for the uptime command.

+.. _conf-supybot.plugins.Unix.wtf:

+supybot.plugins.Unix.wtf
+  This is a group of:

+  .. _conf-supybot.plugins.Unix.wtf.command:

+  supybot.plugins.Unix.wtf.command
+    This config variable defaults to "", is not network-specific, and is  not channel-specific.

+    Determines what command will be called for the wtf command.